SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

    * **Threat Intel**
        * **View Threat Intel Data Store**
        * **Manage Threat Intel Data Store**

+You do not need to be assigned these role capabilities to [find threats with log queries](/docs/platform-services/threat-intelligence-indicators#find-threats-with-log-queries).

 ### Ingest threat intelligence indicators